Undergraduate Degree Requirements

 Health Professions, Public Health

 Students are expected to know regulations and policies found in this catalog and the Student Handbook.
-Keeping abreast of the school calendar, critical deadlines, and all University mail received in one’s University mailbox and/or e-mail is also the student’s responsibility.
+Keeping abreast of the school calendar, critical deadlines, as well as all University communication is also the student’s responsibility.

 Undergraduate Academic Achievement Recognition